TaraTritt/dapp-starter/README.md

 ## DApp Development Tutorial

-If you are new to DApp develoment please use the **[tutorial](https://github.com/TaraTritt/dapp-starter/wiki/DApp-Tutorial)** that accompanies this repo to get started.
+If you are new to DApp development, please use the **[tutorial](https://github.com/TaraTritt/dapp-starter/wiki/DApp-Tutorial)** that accompanies this repo to get started.
 It contains an overview of the blockchain, Ethereum, Solidity, React, and DApp development.

 ## Built With